 Would you like to plan and manage special sporting events, sports leagues or tournaments?
-Do you want to manage a recreation or fitness center, state park or nature area?
+Want to manage a recreation or fitness center, state park or nature area or plan a city-wide festival or major event at an arena?
 Then you should pursue a Bachelor of Science degree in Recreation, Event and Sport Management at the University of North Texas.

-A degree this area prepares you for entry-level positions in all aspects of the sports, special events and recreation services industry.
-However, to advance into management or to establish your own business, you may need a graduate degree.
+A degree in this area prepares you for entry-level positions in all aspects of the sports, special events and recreation services industry.
+To advance into management or establish your own business, you may need a graduate degree.

 Places where you may be employed are: